-As of September 30, 2021, we have federal net operating loss carryforwards of approximately \$13.0 million that expire at various times between 2031 and 2035.
+As of September 30, 2022, we have federal net operating loss carryforwards of approximately \$10.0 million that expire at various times between 2032 and 2035.
 The utilization of those federal net operating losses is limited to approximately \$0.8 million per year.
-Additionally, we have federal net operating loss carryforwards of approximately \$84.0 million that have an indefinite carryforward period.
+Additionally, we have federal net operating loss carryforwards of approximately \$68.0 million that have an indefinite carryforward period.
 The utilization of those federal net operating losses is limited to 80% of taxable income after 2021.
-We have no foreign net operating loss carryforwards as of September 30, 2021.
-We have approximately \$22.0 million of state net operating loss carryforwards.
-As of September 30, 2021, we have approximately \$1.2 million of Foreign Tax Credit carryforwards that expire in 2030 and 2031.
+We have no foreign net operating loss carryforwards as of September 30, 2022.
+We have approximately \$14.0 million of state net operating loss carryforwards, with various expiration dates and limitations on utilization, depending on the state.
+As of September 30, 2022, we have approximately \$0.8 million of Foreign Tax Credit carryforwards that expire in 2030 and 2031.